Status of Bills (5/17/25)

 SB 541 (Kolkhorst): Expansion of Cottage Food Production Operations Expands the definition of cottage food production operations to include certain nonprofit organizations and allows the sale of additional food items, including those requiring time and temperature control for safety.
 Increases the annual gross income cap from $50,000 to $100,000 and permits sales to consumers and cottage food vendors.
 Prohibits local authorities from requiring licenses or permits for these operations.

-STATUS: Passed Senate, Waiting for Hearing in House
+STATUS: Passed Senate, Passed House

 HB 1275 (Gonzalez): Allows dairies to operate within large city limits (populations over 1.5 million) by removing a current restriction.
 This change supports urban farming and local food production while ensuring health and safety standards are maintained.
 It provides more access to fresh, locally produced milk in urban areas.